dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 E.G. all this technology?
 I can't afford it.
 An oculus rift?
 NEVER EVEN TOUCHED ONE.
 My connections to others in technology are specifically targeted.
-Apparently, it's ideal if my contact to people in math, science and technology is minimized.
+Apparently, it's ideal if my contact to people in math, science and technology is minimized, which leaves me with nearly zero intellectual stimulation.

 Over the years, people I looked up to in school and work and life have piqued my interest in just the right way.
 I can't tell you how many